seth586/guides/FreeNAS/freenas_6_rtl.md

 # service rtl start
 ```

-Now connect on your web browser at the jail ip:3000
+Now connect on your web browser at the jail ip:3000 or myprivateonionaddressocyn4rixm632jid.onion:3000 for remote connections.

 Its been my experience that RTL will hang with the spinning animation, especially after unlocking the wallet, just close the browser window and open a new window and it should go away.